Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Pulled Film

-The recent street fashion photoshoot in Bukit Bintang KL with the lovely girl is one of favorite portrait shoots.
+The recent street fashion photoshoot in Bukit Bintang KL with the lovely girl is one of my favorite portrait shoots.
 I was shooting at F2.8 giving a little more exposure as the lighting at the location was quite shady.

 Kodak Portra 400 Fashion Street Portraits Malaysia